7krich/soc-network-api/README.md

 # Soc Network API

 ## Purpose
-An API that provides user the ability to create perform CRUD operations on the database using MongoDB & Mongoose.
+An API that provides user the ability to perform CRUD operations on the database using MongoDB & Mongoose.
 Users are able to access endpoints that allow them to create, view, update & delete users, thoughts, reactions and friends.

 ## Built & Deployed With
 * Node.js